Home / Textiles / antibacterial / AATCC 147

 Do you have a product that needs testing?

-The test method applies to all textile products regardless of the type of antibacterial agents.
+The test method is applicable to all textile products regardless of the type of antibacterial agents.
 It includes –

 - Clothes